FlintMC/FlintMC/README.md

 - For more explanations regarding dependency injection, also refer to the [Guice documentation](https://github.com/google/guice/wiki).
-- If You have any questions or feedback, feel free to join our [Discord Server](https://discord.gg/tPb9j3ZBXu) and ask us directly.
+- If You have any questions or feedback, feel free to join our [Discord Server](https://discord.gg/tPb9j3ZBXu) and talk to us directly.
 - Should You notice any bugs or missing features, You can create an issue right here on GitHub.